RCube-gh/atcoder-tools-mini/README.md

 # atcoder-tools-mini (atm)

-`atcoder-tools-mini` (abbreviated as `atm`) is a lightweight, blazing-fast, and highly customizable CLI tool designed to completely automate your AtCoder workflow.
+`atcoder-tools-mini` (abbreviated as `atm`) is a CLI tool designed to automate your AtCoder workflow.

 It serves as a deeply modernized and self-contained alternative to the original `atcoder-tools`.
 By pairing with a dedicated Chrome Extension, it leverages your browser's existing authenticated session to seamlessly interact with AtCoder, maintaining a completely local, frictionless CLI experience.